-&lt;sup>22 Question: When would that be?
+23 Question: When would that be?
 Responses: If there wasn't much choice of places to go, If I had eaten food from there before, If I was out late at night, If I knew the food was of high quality, If I needed to pick something up quickly, If it was a place that had been recommended to me, If I didn't have much money to spend\wanted somewhere cheap, If someone else in my party chose this food business, If I enjoyed the taste of the food from the place, If I was in an unfamiliar location (away with work, on holiday, etc), If it was part of a chain I knew, Because I would assume it is safe if it is still open\running, If the food business served a particular type of food (e.g. Cuisine or vegetarian / vegan options), If I was taking food away rather than eating in, Other, Don't know.
-Base = 679, all online respondents who can think of a situation where they might buy food from a food business with a rating lower than what they would usually consider acceptable, excluding those who have not heard of the Food Hygiene Rating Scheme and 'not stated'.
+Base = 767, all online respondents who can think of a situation where they might buy food from a food business with a rating lower than what they would usually consider acceptable, excluding those who have not heard of the Food Hygiene Rating Scheme and 'not stated'.

+Figure 15.
+Ten most common situations where respondents might buy food from a food business with a food hygiene rating lower than their usual lowest acceptable rating

+Respondents were asked if they could think of an occasion in which they would only buy food from a business with a rating which is higher than their usual lowest acceptable rating.
+Overall, most respondents (66%) could think of a situation in which this would apply, and 23% of respondents could not.
+Most respondents who considered a rating of 2 (improvement necessary) (50%), 3 (generally satisfactory)

+(66%), or 4 (good) (68%) as generally acceptable could think of a situation in which they would only buy food from a food business with a higher rating (Figure 16)24.

 Figure 16.
-Willingness to buy food from a business with a food hygiene rating which is higher than their usual lowest acceptable rating.
+Willingness to buy food from a business with a food hygiene rating which is higher than their usual lowest acceptable rating25

-Respondents were asked if they could think of an occasion in which they would only buy food from a business with a rating which is higher than their usual lowest acceptable rating.
-Overall, most respondents (61%) could think of a situation in which this would apply, and 25% of respondents could not.
-Most respondents who considered a rating of 2 (improvement necessary) (66%), 3 (generally satisfactory) (66%), or 4 (good) (64%) as generally acceptable could think of a situation in which they would only buy food from a food business with a higher rating (Figure 16).

-Figure 17.
-Occasions where respondents would only buy food from a business with a food hygiene rating which is higher than the rating usually considered acceptable.

-&lt;sup>23 Question: Can you think of an occasion where you would only buy food from a food business with a rating of higher than ...(score)?
+24 Question: Can you think of an occasion where you would only buy food from a food business with a rating of higher than ...(score)?
 Responses: Yes, No, Don't know.
-Base = 3119, all online respondents who said they would eat at a food business with an FHRS rating of .... (score), excluding those who have not heard of the Food Hygiene Rating Scheme and 'not stated'.
+Base = 3201, all online respondents who said they would eat at a food business with an FHRS rating of 0-4, excluding those who have not heard of the Food Hygiene Rating Scheme and 'not stated'.
 Please note: The score presented was the response from the previous question, 'From a rating of 0 to 5, what is the lowest rating you would usually consider acceptable, if you were considering buying food from somewhere?'